testingisdocumenting/znai/td-documentation-cli/documentation/snippets/java.md

 # Enum Entries

-Use `include-java-enum-entries` to enumerate entries of a enum from a file
+Use `include-java-enum-entries` to enumerate entries of a enum from a file.

 :include-file: MyEnum.java